Today's Articles

 In the 21st century, a resurgence of interest in jazz kept Sanders playing festivals, including the 2004 Bluesfest Byron Bay, the 2007 Melbourne Jazz Festival, and the 2008 Big Chill Festival, concerts and releasing albums.
 He has a strong following in Japan, and in 2003, he recorded with the band Sleepwalker.
 In 2000, Sanders released Spirits and, in 2003, a live album titled The Creator Has a Master Plan.
 He was awarded an NEA Jazz Masters Fellowship for 2016 and was honored at a tribute concert in Washington, DC, on April 4, 2016.
 On June 25, 2019, The New York Times Magazine listed Pharoah Sanders among hundreds of artists whose material was reportedly destroyed in the 2008 Universal fire.

-Pharoah Sanders, the legendary jazz saxophonist, perhaps best known for his transcendent work with John Coltrane and a solo run for Impulse Records beginning in the mid-1960s, helped define the spiritual jazz movement, died on September 24, 2022.
-He was 81.
+Pharoah Sanders, the legendary jazz saxophonist perhaps best known for his transcendent work with John Coltrane and a solo run for Impulse Records beginning in the mid-1960s, helped define the spiritual jazz movement.
+He died on September 24, 2022, at the age of 81.

 To Become a Musician or Singer